JonasMunck/st-sbl-presentation/md/service-roles/PITCHME.md

 #### Producer

 @ul[](false)
- - produces stop trade messages, dispatches on kafka
+ - Produces stop trade messages, dispatches on kafka
  - Implements HTTP API to let stop trade client send commands to resolve stop trades.
 Replies if resolving was successful or not
  @ulend